mainkoon81/R-project/README.md

 ##the fitted value from the model, but it is still the values of "log odd"##
 pred <- predict(fit); head(pred, 10)
-##the fitted value from the model, and the final predicted probabilities by each row
+##the fitted value from the model, and the final predicted probabilities by each row##
 pred <- predict(fit, type = 'response'); head(pred, 10)

 ##Extract the coefficients of the model and Compute the probabilities##
 beta<-coef(fit)
 exp(beta)
-##Compute a 95% confidence interval for coefficients & probabilities. qt()is a t-statisitics..
+##Compute a 95% confidence interval for coefficients & probabilities. qt()is a t-statisitics##
 summ<-summary(fit)
 betaLB<-summ$coef[,1] - qt(0.975,summ$df.residual)*summ$coef[,2]
 betaUB<-summ$coef[,1] + qt(0.975,summ$df.residual)*summ$coef[,2]